 Prepare the best young employees to assume management responsibilities.

-Based on more than a decade of research, this program reframes Generation Y (First Wave Millennials, born between 1978-1990) and the newly emerging Generation Z (Second Wave Millennials, born 1990-1999) for business leaders and managers at a time when the corporate world is struggling to understand and manage employees in this age group.
+Based on more than a decade of research, this program reframes First Wave Millennials (born between 1978-1990), and the newly emerging Second Wave Millennials (born 1990-2000), for business leaders and managers at a time when the corporate world is struggling to understand and manage employees in this age group.

 Millennials are the most high maintenance workforce generations in history, but they also have the potential to be the most high-performing workforce generations in history.

 Bruce debunks the most common myths about Millennials in the workplace:

 Myth: They are disloyal and can’t make real commitments to employers.